ramonpzg/polyglot/slides.md

 - The decision tree is critical - not every project needs polyglot -->

-How to build polyglot applications without losing your sanity
+Building blocks of polyglot applications

 <!--
 TIMING: 10 minutes for architecture patterns section